Balaatchayar/Balaatchayar/README.md

 ---

 ### 👩‍💻 About Me
-- Enthusiastic about problem-solving, continuous learning, and building efficient, data-driven solutions.
+- Transforming real-world business problems into data-driven solutions that are efficient and scalable
 - Reach me at **atchayaramesh574@gmail.com**